 3 cloves of garlic, minced

-- Put your large saute pan on medium-high heat and pour in a 4-count of olive oil and throw in your diced onions, garlic, add some salt to help the onions sweat and reduce heat to medium-low and allow them to soften…low & slow (about 10-15 minutes).
+- Place a large pan on medium heat and pour in olive oil, onions, garlic, add some salt (to help the onions sweat and reduce heat to medium-low and allow them to soften…low & slow (about 10-15 minutes).

-- Using a spoon, scoop and stuff your courgettes with the filling.
-Don’t be afraid of putting too much mixture in (or the filling to expand) as this recipe is lighter on the rice than the norm.
-Line the roasting pan with the stuffed courgettes in a circular fashion until the whole pan is full.
+- Using a spoon, scoop and stuff your courgettes with the filling. .
+Line the roasting pan with the stuffed zucchini in a circular fashion until the whole pan is full.
 Note: (You might have some extra filling.
 Take some romaine lettuce leaves, nuke them for a minute and fill and roll the leaves ( like Dolmades) to utilize all of your filling).

-- Pour in 3 cups of hot water, put the lid on the pan and throw your stuffed courgettes into a pre-heated 375 F oven.
+- Pour in 3 cups of hot water or vegetable stock, place the lid on the pan and bake your stuffed courgettes into a pre-heated 375 F oven.

-- Using a whisk, mixer or hand blender, whip up your eggs and lemon juice and reserve.
+- Using a whisk, whip up your eggs and lemon juice and reserve.

 - In a sauce pan, melt your on medium heat and add your flour, constantly stirring.
 Your aim is for a light-brown roux.
 When this colour is achieved, add your stock to the sauce pan an stir for a few minutes to mix and thicken.
 Take the sauce pan off the heat.
 Whip up your white sauce and set aside.

-- Re-whip your egg-lemon mixture and here’s the tricky part.
+- Whisk your egg-lemon mixture and here’s the tricky part.
 Put your sauce pan back on the element (low heat) and take 1 ladle of egg lemon sauce and s-l-o-w-l-y pour it into your white sauce and simultaneously stir.
-Continue to slowly add remainder of egg-lemon to white sauce.
+Continue to slowly add rest of egg-lemon to white sauce.

-- Take off the heat, adjust for seasoning and pour half of your Avgolemeno into the roast pan of courgettes and pour the rest in a gravy boat for serving extra sauce at the table.
+- Take off the heat, adjust for seasoning and pour half of your Avgolemono into the roast pan with stuffed zucchini and allow to set with stuffed zucchini for 10 minutes.
+Pour the rest in a gravy boat for serving extra sauce at the table.